zremboldt/199-Birds/src/posts/csQuestions.md

     > In this clip David Malan questions the limitations of an array and goes into describing how a linked list works: https://youtu.be/ed2lnJNf7HU?list=PLhQjrBD2T382eX9-tF75Wa4lmlC7sxNDH&t=2180

+    > Here's a summary on the linked list.
+When & why to use it: https://youtu.be/ed2lnJNf7HU?list=PLhQjrBD2T382eX9-tF75Wa4lmlC7sxNDH&t=3506

   - Binary trees
   - Tries
   - Stacks